canonical/charm-relation-interfaces/interfaces/hydra_endpoints/v0/README.md

 ## Behavior

 Both the requirer and the provider need to adhere to a certain set of criteria to be considered compatible with the interface:
-- The provider must be able to supply admin and public endpoints
-- There are no criteria for the requirer as it's supposed to just consume the relation data.

 ### Provider

+- Is expected to serve admin and public API endpoints
 - Is expected to write the public and admin URLs to the application databag.

 ### Requirer

-- Is expected to consume the relation data.
+- Is expected to consume the relation data by updating its config file with the received endpoints.

 ## Relation Data